Cezar Bolliac: Establishing Trompeta

 Bolliac's centrism still included the advancement of radical goals such as land reform and universal suffrage, and he saw Cuza as moving in the same direction.
 One consular report of that time locates him among the extreme liberals, alongside Bolintineanu and Christian Tell, since he proposed redistributing boyar land among the peasants, without any compensation to the boyars themselves.
 Bolliac endorsed the Domnitor when the latter advanced and cemented the land reform, but became extremely critical of other segments of the Cuzist agenda.
 An article he published in Românul featured accusations against the Romanian political class, challenged over not having done much to advance the monasteries issue.
 Prosecutor Nicolae Moret Blaremberg read these as an act of lèse-majesté "against the person of Domnitor", taking Bolliac to court in January 1863.
 Bolliac challenged his accuser to a duel with pistols, wounding him in the thigh; in a parallel face-off, one of his Pereț brothers struck Nicolae's brother, Constantin Blaremberg, with his sword, giving him a head wound.

 Bolliac ultimately served eight months in prison, beginning in February 1863.
 Upon his return, he signed his name to a political manifesto of the Macedo-Romanian Committee, which voiced the claim that Aromanians were a branch of the Romanian people; this presented a challenge Cuza's foreign policy, which had emphasized friendship with Greece over the Aromanians' anti-Greek mobilization.
 He was protected by Catargiu's replacement, Nicolae Kretzulescu (whom he regarded as his good friend), but suffered renewed persecution from October 1863, when Mihail Kogălniceanu formed a new cabinet.
 In a letter to Cuza, he complained that he had been labeled an unreliable turncoat, precisely because of his conditional support for the Domnitor (and also because Buciumul took in a state subsidy, which Bolliac now renounced).
 In January 1864, Kogălniceanu was formally accused by Bolliac of supporting the "monstrous coalition", and was forced to issue a rebuttal.
 Over the following months, Bolliac and Buciumul became alarmed about the new class of Jewish immigrants to Romania, rejecting their emancipation and assimilation, and debating over the issue with the Qahal.
-Now supported by Hasdeu (who debuted as a novelist in Buciumuls feuilleton of 1864), he pushed for more extensive democratic reforms, including universal suffrage; as Hasdeu notes, he managed to expose Rosetti as a hypocrite, who talked about such goals without ever backing concrete measures to achieve them.
+Now supported by Hasdeu (who debuted as a novelist in Buciumuls feuilleton of 1864), he pushed for more extensive democratic reforms, including universal suffrage.
+As Hasdeu notes, he managed to expose Rosetti as a hypocrite—one who talked about such goals without ever backing concrete measures to achieve them.